bullhorn/rest-api-docs/source/includes/_entity.md

 You can add to-many associations to an entity with a PUT request in which you specify entity IDs of the entities you want to associate.
 The call fails if any of the association entities you specify are already associated.

-NOTE: Certain entities, like Custom Objects, are handled differently.
-See .

 `{corpToken}/entity/{entity-name}/{entity-id}/{to-many-association-name}/{entity-id},*}`

 Parameter | Required | Description
 ------ | -------- | -----
 BhRestToken | no | Token that represents a session established by the login process.
 Must be sent with all subsequent requests to the API.
-The session key can be provided in the BhRestToken query string, a cookie, or a special HTTP header.
-See for details on how to provide it.
+The session key can be provided in the BhRestToken query string, a cookie, or an HTTP header.

 <aside class="warning">Returns An HTTP 404 error if the requested entity cannot be found, fields are specified that do not exist on the specified entity, or you specify values for any mandatory fields with no default values.</aside>